 Volunteer services–Our volunteers play a key role in supporting WMCC’s mission to treat the whole person and not just their disease.
 They serve patients in a variety of capacities, utilizing their different skills, interests and talents.
 If you’d like to learn more about program, call (269) 373-7434 or email: firstname.lastname@example.org

-Wellness classes–Patients have access to two exercise programs, Survivorcise and Livestrong at the YMCA, to help them on their survivorship journey once active treatment is completed.
-To learn more, call (269) 373-746 or email: firstname.lastname@example.org.
+Wellness classes–(Currently on hold during the COVID-19 health crisis).
+Patients have access to two exercise programs, Survivorcise and Livestrong at the YMCA, to help them on their survivorship journey once active treatment is completed.
+To learn more, call (269) 373-7456 or email: email@example.com.